Ever hear of a guy named Gary Vaynerchuk?

 Don’t get caught up in things that don’t matter.

-The only thing that matters is to take action every single day.
+The only thing that matters is to continue your social media prospecting every single day.

 Use technology to talk to people every single day.